hamidgasmi/training.computerscience.cloud.aws/README.md

 <summary>NAT Instances & NAT Gateway</summary>

 - It provides Dynamic NAT (Network Address Translation):
-	- It is a variation of Static NAT (see Internet Gateway, above)
+	- It's a variation of Static NAT (see Internet Gateway, above)
 	- It allows many private IP addresses to get outgoing internet access using a smaller number of public IPs (generally one)
 	- 1 public IP <-> many private IPs.
 - Its purpose is to let EC2 instances in private subnets to go out and download software.